be-heroes/ultron/README.md

 - **Node-specific labels**: These labels are applied to optimize pod placement based on node characteristics, ensuring that pods are scheduled on nodes that can provide the best performance or cost efficiency for the given workload.

 This automatic labeling system is crucial for Kubernetes clusters that rely on autoscaling mechanisms like karpenter or cluster autoscaler, where nodes and pods are frequently provisioned or de-provisioned.
-By seamlessly integrating into these dynamic environments, the ultron plays a key role in optimizing resource usage and improving overall cluster performance.
+By seamlessly integrating into these dynamic environments, Ultron plays a key role assisting with optimizing resource usage and improving overall cluster performance.

 ## Prerequisites